maudinski/mysqlTM/README.md

 # mysqlTM
-This is a package for abstractly managing insertions/deletions/verifications on mysql tables for Go Incomplete rn but what's here works
+This is a package for abstractly managing insertions/deletions/verifications on mysql tables for Go.
+Incomplete rn but what's here works

+Probably not as much functionality as you'd like lol